mastoffel/notes/content/maths.md

-I'd like to learn more maths mainly to work on practical problems in AI safety, such as mechanistic interpretability.
-There's a good guide [here](https://www.neelnanda.io/mechanistic-interpretability/prereqs), which I'll follow.
+I'd like to learn more maths and other stuff, mainly to work on practical problems in AI safety.
+There's a good guide [here](https://www.neelnanda.io/mechanistic-interpretability/prereqs).
+I'll add my notes below.

 * [[essence of linear algebra]]